 Where healing is found in love and community.

-At just 17 as a senior in high school, our son, Will Bearden, was diagnosed with Acute Myeloid Leukemia (AML) in October 2023.
-After five months of treatment, Will went into remission and started his freshman year at the University of South Carolina in August 2024.
+At just 17, during his senior year of high school, Will was diagnosed with Acute Myeloid Leukemia (AML) in October 2023.
+After five months of treatment, he entered remission and began his freshman year at the University of South Carolina in August 2024.
 Just one year after his initial diagnosis, the AML relapsed.
-His only hope for a cancer-free life was a bone marrow transplant, which he received on April 15, 2025, from an anonymous donor.
-Will is now working to restart his college journey in 2026.
-Throughout the fear and hardship, his resilience is our constant inspiration, showing us that hope can shine even in the darkest moments.
+His only hope for a cancer-free life was a bone marrow transplant, which he received on April 15, 2025, from a selfless anonymous donor.
+Today, Will is working toward restarting his college journey in 2026.

 Guided by Will’s example, we are inspired to build a legacy of compassion for others on a similar path.
 The Strong Willed Project exists to honor Will’s story by ensuring that no one has to face this journey alone, and that brighter days are always within reach for patients, families, caregivers, and the hospital staff who serve them.